ajithspoojary/TwitterScraping/README.md

 ![page2](https://user-images.githubusercontent.com/110689952/197864378-e780b428-b1dc-426d-9930-c3ecc6e9550e.png)

-3. #### This is how the result looks like with all the required data columns.
+3. #### This is how the extracted data from twitter looks like with all the required data columns.
 Here we can upload the data to database, download the data in csv or json format

 ![page3](https://user-images.githubusercontent.com/110689952/197864397-4b5fbdd5-497a-42a3-9c18-ba2bb50e55f3.png)